DataDog/documentation/content/en/agent/guide/private-link.md

 Datadog exposes AWS PrivateLink endpoints in us-east-1.
 </div>

 This guide walks you through how to configure [AWS PrivateLink][1] for use with Datadog.
-AWS PrivateLink simplifies the security of data shared with Datadog by eliminating the exposure of data to the public internet.

 ## Overview

 The overall process consists of configuring an internal endpoint in your VPC that local Datadog Agents can send data to.
-Your VPC endpoint is then peered with the endpoint within Datadog VPC.
+Your VPC endpoint is then peered with the endpoint within Datadog's VPC.

 {{< img src="agent/guide/private_link/vpc_diagram_schema.png" alt="VPC diagram Schema" >}}